-After giving us wonderful memories from the ODI World Cup 2017, expectations were high from the Indian women’s cricket team in the World T20 2018.
+Mithali Raj!
+She gave us wonderful memories from the ODI World Cup 2017.
+Expectations were high from the Indian women’s cricket team in the World T20 2018.
 However, what unfolded in the tournament shamed the entire team and eclipsed the happy memories from 2017.

 The Ramesh Powar – Mithali Raj spat emerged out of the World T20.
-It all started from the semi-final against England, where Raj, the senior-most player in the squad was dropped from the playing XI by coach Powar and captain Harmanpreet Kaur.
+It all started from the semi-final against England.
+Raj was the senior-most player in the squad was dropped from the playing XI by coach Powar and captain Harmanpreet Kaur.

 Kaur argued that Raj was dropped only because the team didn’t want to change the winning combination from the previous game, in which Mithali warmed the bench due to an injury.
 However, what the coach and the captain forgot, was that Raj had been in brilliant form — scoring two half-centuries and winning two player-of-the-match awards in two matches in that tournament.